-This article is republished with permission by Kate Ketschek
+This article was first published in August of 2019 and is republished with permission by Kate Ketschek

 Mark Nutsch, Army Green Beret/Ranger – ODA-595 Detachment Commander portrayed in the movie 12 Strong and documentary film Legion of Brothers.

 Zach Carbo, Army Ranger – Reece Team Leader in Iraq and Afghanistan.

 Matthew ‘Griff’ Griffin, Army Ranger – Fire Support Officer in Iraq and Afghanistan, Combat Flip Flops CEO.

 Scoti Domeij, Gold Star Mother – Army Ranger Kristoffer Domeij, writer at Havok Journal.

 Art Shaffer, Round Canopy Parachute Team, USA.